suntiansheng/semir/README.md

 # EC-semir
-two app that produced in EC-semir
+two app produced in EC-semir
+# DATA Consulting
+some files for consulting